550 Madison Avenue: Planning and design

 According to design manager Alan Ritchie, DeButts explained "what he wanted in broad terms" but gave wide latitude to the final design.
-Johnson and Burgee examined various structures, such as the entries to the Tribune Tower design competition, for inspiration.
+DeButts wanted the structure's design to be at least as influential as that of the Seagram Building, without copying its design.
+Johnson and Burgee looked to various structures, such as early New York skyscrapers and the entries to the Tribune Tower design competition, for inspiration.
 Judith Grinberg created a 7 ft sketch of the AT&T Building's facade "to interpret [Johnson's] design intent"; the sketch was sold to London's Victoria and Albert Museum in 2010.
 In addition, Howard W. Swenson created numerous styrofoam models for the building and helped to refine the design details.
 The New York City Department of Buildings received blueprints for the new headquarters in January 1978.
 A Times editorial that month praised the AT&T project, as well as the neighboring IBM development at 590 Madison Avenue, as a "declaration of corporate commitment" to New York City, which had then recently rebounded from its fiscal crisis.

-AT&T announced its official plans on March 30, 1978, in front of New York City Hall.
+AT&T announced its official plans on March 30, 1978, at a conference outside New York City Hall.
 A rendering of the headquarters was shown on the front page of the next day's Times.
+The plans called for a 37-story granite tower with a rectangular massing, a lobby raised 60 ft above the ground, and a public plaza beside it.
 Mayor Ed Koch described the project as "a strong vote of confidence" in the city's future, and the news media characterized it as part of a trend of midtown revitalization.
-AT&T initially expected construction to begin in late 1978 and be complete by 1982 at an estimated cost of $60 million.
-The design, particularly the broken pediment, received widespread media attention, prompting AT&T to reexamine the plan in detail before deciding to proceed without modifications.
-In late 1978, the project received several floors' worth of zoning "bonuses" and exemption from setback regulations, in exchange for public space, a three-story communications museum, and a covered arcade on Madison Avenue.
-The next month, Johnson decided that Stony Creek pink granite would be used on the AT&T Building's facade.
+AT&T initially expected to begin construction in late 1978 and complete the building by 1982 at an estimated cost of $60 million.
+The design, particularly its pediment, received widespread media attention, prompting AT&T to reexamine the plans in detail before deciding to proceed without modifications.
+In late 1978, the project received several floors' worth of zoning "bonuses" and exemptions from setback regulations, in exchange for public space, a three-story communications museum, and a covered arcade on Madison Avenue.
+Johnson decided to use Stony Creek pink granite on the AT&T Building's facade.